Bureau of Indian Education (BIE)

 Since 2014, the BIE has been undergoing changes to streamline federal processes and education services.
 Following the formation of an American Indian Education Study Group to assess federal failures within Bureau-funded schools, the BIE released a “Blueprint for Reform” to realign Bureau resources to build tribal capacity in schools.

-As part of this process, BIE is developing a new strategic plan to govern the Bureau’s mission, structure, and services for Native students.
+As part of this process, the BIE has developed a new strategic plan to govern the Bureau’s mission, structure, and services for Native students.
 Following the release of a draft plan in fall 2017, BIE officials requested public comment and engaged in tribal consultation sessions.
 On August 23, 2018, the BIE released the final Strategic Direction for implementation over the next five years.
 Over the past year, the BIE has made strides in implementing key portions of the direction, providing reports available to the public at national convenings and on their website.
 As this work continues, strategic planning and reform within the BIE will have significant implications for Native students and sovereignty.